Buff Bagwell: World Wrestling Federation (2001)

 Shortly after WCW was purchased by the World Wrestling Federation (WWF) in March 2001, Bagwell was one of the first AOL Time Warner contracted wrestlers to accept the offered buy-out on his contract and sign with the WWF.
 On July 1, 2001, Bagwell faced Booker T at a house show and he made his WWF televised debut on the July 2 episode of Raw is War, facing Booker T for the WCW Championship.
 The match went to a no-contest after interference from Stone Cold Steve Austin and Kurt Angle.
 Sports journalist Michael Landsberg reported that many have called the bout "the worst match ever", and remarked that Bagwell is "not a great wrestler".
 When Bagwell arrived to the Raw tapings on July 9 in Atlanta, Georgia, he was informed he was being released from his contract due to complaints about his attitude and an altercation with fellow WCW alumnus Shane Helms.
 There were also accusations that Bagwell faked an injury at the July 3 SmackDown! tapings after receiving an aided powerbomb from the Acolytes Protection Agency.
 The accusations also claimed his mother Judy was calling WWF offices to request that her son get time off to heal from an injury supposedly inflicted to Bagwell from the aided powerbomb and to complain about her son's travel arrangements.
-However, Bagwell himself claims that he never understood why he was fired from the WWF.
+Bagwell himself claims that he never understood why he was fired from the WWF.

 World Wrestling All-Stars (2001–2002)

 In October 2001, Bagwell joined the upstart World Wrestling All-Stars (WWA) promotion for its tour of Australia, Ireland, and the United Kingdom.
 At its inaugural pay-per-view, The Inception, Bagwell competed in a tournament to crown the first WWA World Heavyweight Champion.
 He won a battle royal to progress past the first round, but lost to Jeff Jarrett in the semi-finals.
 The tour ended in December 2001.

-Bagwell returned to Australia for a second tour with WWA in April 2002, then made a third tour, this one in Dublin and the United Kingdom, in November and December 2002.
+Bagwell returned to Australia for a second tour with WWA in April 2002, then made a third tour, this one in Dublin and the United Kingdom followed, where he mostly faced Stevie Ray and defeated him in several matches.
+He continued with the WWA into 2002, where in April, he took part in the Eruption pay-per-view.
+This time, he teamed up with his WWA rival Stevie Ray in an unsuccessful effort against Brian Christopher and Ernest Miller.
+In the autumn of 2002, he toured the UK and took part in the Retribution pay-per-view.
+During this tour, he often took part in the main event as a tag team match also involving Sting, Lex Luger and Nathan Jones.
+At the pay-per-view, he teamed up with Johnny Swinger to face Norman Smiley and Malice in a losing effort.